DatSciR/intro_prog_fun/transmitting_science/intro_prog_fun.md

 cat("Computing time:", round(time_final - time_initial, 1), "seconds")

 # establish how we are going to resolve the process
-# here we will use 3 cores but depending on the number of cores available on your PC it can be modified
+# here we will use 3 cores but depending on the number of cores available on your computer it can be modified
 plan(multisession, workers = 3)

 # future_map to run in parallel